ncatlab/nlab-content/pages/565.md

 ## Remarks ##

 * Sometimes (often?) the term "concrete category" is used without implying the second condition of representability.
-This second condition however is important for the statment of concrete [[duality|dualities]] induced by [[dual adjunction]]s.
+This second condition however is important for the statement of concrete [[duality|dualities]] induced by [[dual adjunction]]s.

 #Examples#